-ATTENDANCE: Students must participate and complete the assessment in all 9 practical exercises unless a valid medical certificate is presented as soon after the practical session as is possible.
+ATTENDANCE: Students must participate and complete the assessment in all 11 practical exercises unless a valid medical certificate is presented as soon after the practical session as is possible.
 Attendance at >80% of the practicals is required to pass the subject.
 Attendance at tutorials is optional but students will find them helpful in preparing for final examinations.
 NB: students must turn off mobile phones before entering lectures, tutorials and practicals.

-EXAMINATIONS: Supplementary examinations are offered in this subject to those students who have not passed the subject after the final exam but have performed reasonably during the course.
+EXAMINATIONS: Supplementary examinations are offered in this subject to those students who have not passed the subject after the final exam but have performed reasonably during the semester.
 Deferred examinations may be awarded on presentation of a medical certificate within one week of the examination date.
 A request for a deferred examination will be refused if the student has a poor record of participation (lack of attendance at lectures, tutorials, practicals, or failure to submit assessable material).

-LEARNING OBJECTIVES: To provide an understanding of the basic principles of natural product chemistry and biochemistry and their importance in scientific disciplines such as environmental, biological and earth sciences.
+LEARNING OBJECTIVES: This course aims to provide an understanding of basic chemical principles and their importance in scientific disciplines such as biological, earth and environmental sciences.